HwiChance/OneDay-OneLine/.github/ISSUE_TEMPLATE/task.md

 ---
 name: Task
-about: "\bEach task of Epic"
+about: Each task of Epic
 title: ''
 labels: ''
 assignees: ''